hypertexthero/itwishlist/readme.md

 ## Todo in Future (upcoming features)

-- Create local image upload app so users can upload images for inserting in posts
+- Rename URLS from 'post' to 'item'
+- Port DB to MySQL for work setup
+- Add [failed login blocker](https://github.com/alexkuhl/django-failedloginblocker) to mitigate brute-force attacks
 - Set up fabric deployment
 - Ability to vote on comments
 - User karma system - users with karma above a certain threshold get new abilities such as downvotes
-- Rename URLS from 'post' to 'item'
-- Port DB to MySQL for work setup?
-- Blog
 - Feeds & Content Export in Atom XML and JSON
 - Previous/Next entry by user